elifcansusaglam/OOP-Diagram-Examples/README.md

 # UML Diagram Examples

-It is project that contains some uml class diagram examples to better understand object oriented programming.
+It a is project that contains some UML Class Diagram examples to better understand the Object Oriented Programming.